Maryland Clergy Sexual Abuse

 The Attorney General’s Report Outlining Sexual Abuse in the Archdiocese of Baltimore

 Approximately four years ago, the Maryland Office of the Attorney General launched an investigation into the sexual abuse of children within the Archdiocese of Baltimore.
 In November 2022, the Attorney General sought to release a 456-page report identifying 158 clergy accused of sexual abuse, including 43 clergy never publicly identified by the Archdiocese of Baltimore.
 The report outlines the sexual abuse of more than 600 victims for 80 years.
-In March 2023, a judge was permitted to release a redacted version of the report and also held that an unredacted version of the report could be disclosed under certain circumstances.
-This report is a roadmap that outlines institutional cover-ups and lays the foundation for successful civil cases against the Archdiocese of Baltimore for those who were abused.

 The Statute of Limitations in Maryland for Sexual Abuse Cases